PhilBoileau/cvCovEst/paper/paper.md

 We briefly showcase `cvCovEst`'s functionality through a toy example.
-Multivariate normal data is simulated using a covariance matrix with a Toeplitz structure, and then passed to cvCovEst.
-A summary of the cross-validated procedure and its selection is then provided via the `plot` method.
+Multivariate normal data is simulated using a covariance matrix with a Toeplitz structure and then passed to the `cvCovEst` function.
+A summary of the cross-validated estimation procedure is then provided via the `plot` method.

 ```
 library(MASS)